One Team. One Little League. One Community.

 *Eight-year-olds that have played two seasons of Rookies softball will be moved to Minors softball.

 Orchard Park Little League will follow the calendar year date of September 1 consistent to divisional levels.
-This means that the August 31 date will now determine the age-appropriate level for the 2023 season, with the exception of four-year-olds playing Tee Ball.
-For example, a player turning nine years old on September 1, 2023 will be considered an nine-year-old.
+This means that the August 31 date will now determine the age-appropriate level for the 2024 season, with the exception of four-year-olds playing Tee Ball.
+For example, a player turning nine years old on September 1, 2024 will be considered an eight-year-old.

 Travel players are eligible to play up a division, but no player will be allowed to play down a division.